Domestic Violence Clinic

 The DVC’s educational and legal mission is to:

 - Provide law students with an intensive, challenging education in the art of trial advocacy;

-- Provide high quality representation to indigent victims of domestic abuse.
+- Provide high quality, client-centered representation to indigent survivors of domestic abuse.

 Clinic students develop a wide range of essential lawyering skills, including:

 - Becoming creative, independent thinkers;